matthjs/xai-gp/README.md

 ## Credits

 We utilize code from [mvaldenegro](https://github.com/mvaldenegro/keras-uncertainty) to determine the calibration of our models.
+Additionally, the implementation of our DeepGP models is based on this [example from the GPytorch Documentation](https://docs.gpytorch.ai/en/stable/examples/05_Deep_Gaussian_Processes/Deep_Gaussian_Processes.html).

 # License
 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.